-Business was conducted from the pockets of the treasurer, wherever he might be found — in the post office, his home, on the mail route or from the tailgate of a parcel post truck.
+Business was conducted from the pockets of the treasurer, wherever he might be found — in the post office, his home, on the mail route, or even from the tailgate of a parcel post truck.

 The first Pyramid annual meeting was held in the swing room of the Main Post Office, then in the Federal Building downtown.
 Two distribution clerks attended the meeting on their break in order to have a quorum.
 Six of the remaining members went across South Scott to a restaurant and all crowded in the same booth, which began the tradition of the annual dinner.

-In the early 1940s, an adding machine was purchased for $75 and a rolltop desk and swivel chair were provided for Pyramid business which "officially" took place in the basement of Old Pueblo Station at Five Points.
+In the early 1940s, an adding machine was purchased for $75 and a roll top desk and swivel chair were provided for Pyramid business, which "officially" took place in the basement of Old Pueblo Station downtown.

 As times and regulations changed, Pyramid employed its first Manager, later titled President, separating the day-to-day duties of operating the credit union from the Board of Directors.
 Munday Curd became Pyramid's first Manager in 1948.

-After 29 years of seeing Pyramid Federal Credit Union grow from $10,000 in assets to $3.8 million; from one employee in a back bedroom of his home for an office; drawing $150 a year salary; to 13 part-time employees in a four-room office, Manager Munday Curd, at age 65, felt it was time to retire in 1977.
+After 29 years of seeing Pyramid Credit Union grow from $10,000 in assets to $3.8 million; from one employee in a back bedroom of his home for an office; drawing $150 a year salary; to 13 part-time employees in a four-room office, Manager Munday Curd, at age 65, felt it was time to retire in 1977.
 To honor his legacy and contributions to the Credit Union, Pyramid began offering the Munday Curd Scholarship for deserving young members in 2005 to help them further their educational goals.

-In late 2000, after much hiking around in the desert looking at many pieces of property, Pyramid decided on two locations, now our Speedway and Rita Ranch locations, which opened one month apart in 2002.
+In late 2000, after much hiking around in the desert looking at many pieces of property, Pyramid decided on two locations, now our Speedway and Rita Ranch locations.
+These two branches opened one month apart in 2002.
 In the spirit of cooperation, the new Speedway location opened as a shared facility, welcoming Pyramid members as well as members of Desert Energy (which eventually merged with Pima Federal Credit Union in 2009) and Tucson Telco credit unions.

-In early 2003, the Pyramid membership approved a change in the by-laws to expand and serve people living in areas near its branches.
+In early 2003, the Pyramid membership approved a change in the by-laws to expand and serve people across the entire Pima County community.
 As we celebrated our 75th Anniversary in November of 2004, Pyramid's membership topped 7,200 and assets totaled more than $64 million.